robwierzbowski/jekyll-image-tag/readme.md

 **Better images for Jekyll.**

-Jekyll Image Tag is a full featured liquid tag for the [Jekyll](http://jekyllrb.com) static site generator.
-Use it to add classes, alt text, and any other attribute to an image's HTML, and automatically create resized images from a tag argument or a little YAML configuration.
+Jekyll Image Tag is a full featured liquid tag for images in the [Jekyll](http://jekyllrb.com) static site generator.
+Store image presets, add classes, alt text, and any other attribute to an image's HTML, and automatically create resized images from a tag argument or a little YAML configuration.

 For responsive images in Jekyll, take a look at [Jekyll Picture Tag](https://github.com/robwierzbowski/jekyll-picture-tag).